Pennsylvania Joins 6 States in Commitment to Plan for CO2 Transport Infrastructure

 The coordination group will also identify barriers to the development of CO2 transport infrastructure and develop strategies and recommendations to remove these barriers and work together to raise awareness of carbon capture and related opportunities associated with development of regional CO2 transport infrastructure among stakeholders, policymakers and the public.

 The state coordination group will be facilitated by the Great Plains Institute and informed by additional and ongoing work by the State Carbon Capture Work Group and the Regional Carbon Capture Deployment Initiative.
-For more information, please visit the Carbon Capture Ready website.
+For more information, please visit http://carboncaptureready.org.